ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * **DIRECTION**: *value-list* - can be Stop, Up and Down.
 The values that represent Stop, Up, Down and Unknown can be configured
 * **STOP**: *boolean* - is set to true, if the stop button is pressed
 * **UP** / **DOWN**: *boolean* - is set to true, if the up / down button is pressed (for devices, that use UP and DOWN datapoints instead of or in addition to LEVEL).
 Additional you can define a value via the **UP_SET_VALUE** / **DOWN_SET_VALUE** Datapoints.
 If defined, this value will be sent instead of true, when the Up / Down button is pressed
 * **FAVORITE_POSITION**: *boolean* - can be used to recall a favorite position.
-If the Favorite button (button caption can be configured in the device settings) is pressed, true will be sent to this datapoint.
+If the Favourite button (button caption can be configured in the device settings) is pressed, true will be sent to this datapoint.
 Additional you can define a value via the **FAVORITE_POSITION_SET_VALUE** Datapoint.
 If defined, this value will be sent instead of true, when the favorite button is pressed
 * **SLATS_LEVEL**: *number* - position of slats in percentage

 ### <img src="img/icons/fire_on.png" width="32"> Fire-Sensor: